mpv-player/mpv/DOCS/man/vo.rst

         Slower, but might help getting better results when doing framedropping.
         The details depend entirely on the OpenGL driver.

+    ``waitvsync``
+        Call ``glXWaitVideoSyncSGI`` after each buffer swap (default: disabled).
+        This may or may not help with video timing accuracy and frame drop.
+It's possible that this makes video output slower, or has no effect at all.

+        X11 only.

     ``sw``
         Continue even if a software renderer is detected.